 #4.
-Surgical Treatment for Cardiac Arrhythmia
+Surgical Treatment of Cardiac Arrhythmia

 Arrhythmia or problem with the rate and rhythm of heartbeat can cause the heart to beat too fast, too slow or with an irregular rhythm.
 This can cause insufficient blood to be pumped to the body and lead to damage to brain, heart and other organs.
 Surgery is recommended if medication fails to treat the condition.
 Surgery involves implantation of a pacemaker or an implantable cardioverter defibrillator (ICD).